 - KEYNOTE: Evolving trends in project management governance jurisdictions across the globe

-- Advancing the organisational maturity of your EPMO – taking the next steps
+- Right projects, right way, right response: advancing the organisational maturity of your EPMO

 - Measuring outcomes & benefits rather than outputs in a transformation program

 - Undertaking a full overhaul of QUT’s governance & Project Portfolio Office